Donating Stock and Securities

 Transferring appreciated stocks and securities to High Plains Public Radio is a great way to make a charitable gift that can benefit you in two ways.
-When you donate publicly traded stocks to HPPR that have been held long-term (owned for more than one year) you may avoid capital gains taxes.
-Plus, you may take the full current fair market value of the gift (on the date it is transferred, rather than the amount you originally paid for it) as a charitable deduction on your income taxes*.
+When you donate publicly traded stocks to HPPR that have been held long-term (more than one year) you may avoid capital gains taxes.
+Plus, you may take the full current fair market value of the security (as of the date it is transferred) as a charitable deduction on your income taxes*.

 The easiest way to make this kind of gift to HPPR is to have your broker electronically transfer the stock from your account to ours:

 - Alternate contact: Stacey Roberts, Sr. Branch Office Administrator

 - Phone #: 620-271-0027